cseelye/pykevoplus/README.rst

-The ``Kevo.GetLocks()`` function will attempt to scrape the mykevo.com web site to find your locks; as of this writing it can find all of your locks, but scraping the HTML might break at any time if Kwikset changes the website. *This is broken with recent CAPTCHA changes on the Kevo web site*
+The ``Kevo.GetLocks()`` function will attempt to scrape the mykevo.com web site to find your locks; as of this writing it can find all of your locks, but scraping the HTML might break at any time if Kwikset changes the website. *This is broken as of 9 Sep 2019 due to recent CAPTCHA changes on the Kevo web site, however the KevoLock.FromLockID() method still works.*

 .. code:: python